elysiandb/elysiandb/docs/index.md

 # ElysianDB Documentation

 ElysianDB turns raw JSON into a complete backend instantly.

-With a built-in datastore, auto-generated REST API, and optional KV/TCP interfaces, it gives you a database and a backend in a single, ultra-fast Go binary.
+It combines a pluggable storage engine, an auto-generated REST API, advanced querying, and optional KV/TCP interfaces into a single, high-performance Go binary.
+Depending on your needs, ElysianDB can run with its built-in internal engine or delegate persistence and scalability to MongoDB, without changing your API or application logic.

-This document explains how to use ElysianDB, its features, configuration, and runtime behavior.
+This document explains how to use ElysianDB, its features, configuration, storage engines, and runtime behavior.

 ---